 3. Make an

-.
+assessment of your credentials.
 So: business continuity (italian: dolce far niente)

 or game changer (italian: revoluzione!).
 Does your CV tell

+this?
+What is your track record?
+And does it show?
 Does your CV smell like Che Guevara or rather like an accounting professional?
 Whatever it is, take a position!
 Is your CV really

 up-to-date?
 The last time – when you got hired you polished your CV, it